AltaGas (TSE:ALA) Price Target Raised to C$30.00

-AltaGas (TSE:ALA) had its price target lifted by equities research analysts at Scotiabank from C$29.00 to C$30.00 in a research note issued on Thursday, BayStreet.CA reports.
-Scotiabank’s price target indicates a potential upside of 11.44% from the company’s current price.
+AltaGas (TSE:ALA) had its price target boosted by CIBC from C$29.00 to C$30.00 in a research note released on Thursday, BayStreet.CA reports.
+CIBC currently has an outperform rating on the stock.

-Several other research firms have also recently commented on ALA.
-CIBC restated an “outperform” rating and issued a C$29.00 target price on shares of AltaGas in a research note on Thursday, October 28th.
-Canaccord Genuity increased their price target on AltaGas from C$30.00 to C$32.00 and gave the company a “hold” rating in a research note on Thursday, August 19th.
-JPMorgan Chase & Co. upgraded AltaGas from a “neutral” rating to an “overweight” rating and set a C$30.00 price target on the stock in a research note on Tuesday, November 23rd.
-Raymond James reaffirmed an “outperform” rating on shares of AltaGas in a report on Friday, October 29th.
-Finally, BMO Capital Markets reissued an “outperform” rating on shares of AltaGas in a report on Tuesday, September 21st.
-One equities research analyst has rated the stock with a hold rating and eleven have issued a buy rating to the stock.
-According to data from MarketBeat.com, the stock currently has a consensus rating of “Buy” and an average price target of C$29.32.
+A number of other research firms also recently issued reports on ALA.
+BMO Capital Markets reiterated an outperform rating on shares of AltaGas in a report on Tuesday, September 21st.
+Canaccord Genuity increased their price objective on AltaGas from C$30.00 to C$32.00 and gave the stock a hold rating in a report on Thursday, August 19th.
+Scotiabank increased their price objective on AltaGas from C$29.00 to C$30.00 in a report on Thursday.
+JPMorgan Chase & Co. upgraded AltaGas from a neutral rating to an overweight rating and set a C$30.00 price objective for the company in a report on Tuesday, November 23rd.
+Finally, Raymond James reiterated an outperform rating on shares of AltaGas in a report on Friday, October 29th.
+One research analyst has rated the stock with a hold rating and eleven have issued a buy rating to the company’s stock.
+According to MarketBeat.com, AltaGas has a consensus rating of Buy and an average price target of C$29.32.

 AltaGas Ltd. operates as a diversified energy infrastructure company in North America.
 The company operates through two segments, Utilities and Midstream.
 The Utilities segment owns and operates regulated natural gas distribution utilities in Michigan, Alaska, the District of Columbia, Maryland, and Virginia; and two regulated natural gas storage utilities in the United States serving approximately 1.7 million customers.